dagengine/dagengine/examples/fundamentals/01-hello-world/README.md

 **Key insight:**

-The dag-ai engine handles all the complexity of parallel processing, error handling, and result aggregation.
+The dag-engine engine handles all the complexity of parallel processing, error handling, and result aggregation.
 You define what to ask the AI (`createPrompt`) and which AI to use (`selectProvider`).
 The engine does the rest - batching requests, managing concurrency, and structuring results.
 This lets you focus on your workflow logic instead of infrastructure.

 ## Troubleshooting